St. Gerassimos (Deir Hijla)

 Map / Aerial View:

 The site is located on the east side of road #90, 5.5KM north of the Dead Sea and KM west of the Jordan river, north of the Beth-Arabah junction.
-The area around St Gerassimos is shown in the aerial map below.
+The area around St Gerassimos is shown in the aerial map below, with the Monastery close to the road, and the caves of the Laura on its east side.

 History: